azuzow/MinecraftSemanticSegmentation/docs/index.md

-Articles that we found helpful:
+Articles that were found helpful:

 https://arxiv.org/pdf/1606.00915.pdf